Capital Project Services

 Joe Younkins, Division Manager

-Capital Project Management (CPM) – Is a group of professional and technical experts who collectively administer the planning, design, and construction of major transportation improvement projects throughout Washington County.
+Capital Project Services (CPS) – Is a group of professional and technical experts who collectively administer the planning, design, and construction of major transportation improvement projects throughout Washington County.
 These projects include roads, bikeways, bridges, sidewalks, and rail, and all are intended to improve safety, reduce bottlenecks, and address transportation demands.

-Funding for the projects administered by CPM is derived from several sources.
-The primary source is the Major Streets Transportation Improvement Program (MSTIP), but secondary sources include Transportation Development Tax (TDT), the Road Capital Projects Fund program, and occasionally funds from the Oregon Department of Transportation (ODOT), Oregon Transportation Investment Act (OTIA), and the Federal Highway Administration (FHWA).
+Funding for the projects administered by CPS is derived from several sources.
+The primary source is the Major Streets Transportation Improvement Program (MSTIP), but secondary sources include Transportation Development Tax (TDT), the Road Capital Projects Fund program, Oregon Department of Transportation (ODOT), Oregon Transportation Investment Act (OTIA) and the Federal Highway Administration (FHWA).

 Office Location and Business Hours